Know Your Educational RightsSkip to content Skip to main navigation

 Know Your Educational Rights Handouts

-The Campaign for Educational Equity undertook an extensive research project investigating educational inadequacies in high-needs schools around the state and published findings about widespread violations of many students’ educational rights.
+The Center for Educational Equity (formerly Campaign for Educational Equity) undertook an extensive research project investigating educational inadequacies in high-needs schools around the state and published findings of widespread violations of many students’ educational rights.
 The Know Your Educational Rights handouts are a series of user-friendly research briefs that summarize our key findings.
 You will find below handouts on physical education, instructional materials, class size, school facilities, and libraries.
 Please share them with your school and community, and stay tuned for handouts on additional resource areas.

 Safeguarding Sound Basic Education: Constitutional Violations in New York State